 Inspect the impeller, and replace it if cracked or badly worn.
-Install the same thickness of impeller shims (33) as previously removed, and screw the impeller onto the shaft until tight.
+Install the same thickness of impeller shims (12) as previously removed, and screw the impeller onto the shaft until tight.

 A clearance of .010 to .020 inch (0,25 to 0,51 mm) between the impeller and the intermediate is necessary for maximum pump efficiency.
-Measure this clearance and add or remove impeller shims until this clearance is reached.
+Measure this clearance and add or remove impeller shims until the proper clearance is obtained.